-Tonight at 9pm ET, the President will deliver the State of the Union Address at the beginning of his run for re-election.
+Tonight the President will deliver the State of the Union Address at the beginning of his run for re-election.
 Unlike Obama’s other addresses to joint sessions of Congress I wouldn’t expect this one to produce much in the way of a legislative blueprint.
 It’s an election year and most of the major issues will be determined by the outcome of that election.
 The President will instead try to set the agenda for the fall campaign with this speech, and the early excerpts show his focus on an economy “built to last.”
 Not unlike a Ford truck.

 Think about the America within our reach: A country that leads the world in educating its people.
 An America that attracts a new generation of high-tech manufacturing and high-paying jobs.
 A future where we’re in control of our own energy, and our security and prosperity aren’t so tied to unstable parts of the world.
 An economy built to last, where hard work pays off, and responsibility is rewarded.